 A second objection claims that human procreation per se is not the appropriate analogy, that divine creation of this evil-prone universe is more like a parent intentionally conceiving a child with a congenital disease than like a normal case of procreation.
 However, there are a number of reasons to be morally suspicious of this sort of abnormal procreation that don’t easily transfer to its divine analogue.
 Parents’ desire to aim for a disease-affected child may reflect questionable motives for bringing a child into existence, and therefore may call into further question their fulfillment of condition (3).
-The parents may be using the child as a means to an end—say fame, or the chance to play hero, or fulfilling some other psychological need of theirs—rather than valuing the child for her own sake.
+The parents may be using the child as a means to an end—say fame, or the chance to play hero, or fulfilling some other psychological or financial need of theirs—rather than valuing the child for her own sake.
 This concern about an immoral instrumentalism helps explain why many would have a similar aversion to the intentional conception of children with Downs Syndrome, despite the fact that children with Downs arguably suffer no more on average than normal children.

 Moreover, in cases of intentionally conceiving a child with a disease that causes great suffering, the parents may have good reason to doubt that the child’s natural life will be worthwhile for her all things considered; that is, they may have less reason to be confident that they can meet condition (2).
 With God, though, we need not have concerns about suspect motivations, and, furthermore, we can be confident that he can offer even those born into serious suffering eternal lives that will be tremendous goods to them overall.

 If the much more limited good of probably worthwhile natural human life is sufficient to justify the serious human suffering and death that accompanies human procreation, then I find it reasonable to think that the good of God-given human life—with its substantial moral advantages at both the beginning and the end of life—is sufficient for justifying divine permission of actual evils.

-If you think human procreation is permissible, all the more so should you think divine creation of our universe is permissible.
+In sum, if you think human procreation is permissible, all the more so should you think divine creation of our universe is permissible.
 If you think God has acted immorally by creating human persons into an environment that produces suffering, then you have even more reason to think that human parents who procreate voluntarily are acting immorally, and therefore that many people would be justified in bringing wrongful-life lawsuits against their parents.

 Conclusion: Distinctive Features of Non-Identity Theodicy

 Non-Identity Theodicy is distinct as a theodicy in a number of ways.
-Unlike most theodicies, it does not suggest that evil and suffering (or the possibility of evil and suffering) allows those who exist to live more valuable or more meaningful lives than the lives they would have lived without evil and suffering.
-Rather, it suggests that—without evil and suffering—those who exist could not have lived at all.
+First, unlike most theodicies, it does not suggest that evil and suffering (or the possibility of evil and suffering) allows those who exist to live more valuable or more meaningful lives than the lives they would have lived without evil and suffering.
+Rather, it suggests that without evil and suffering those who exist could not have lived at all.
 The primary justificatory good proposed by Non-Identity Theodicy is not some benefit to life, but life itself; it is not some form of human existence, but human persons themselves and their status as objects of divine love.
 Human persons are thereby treated not as means to something else but as ends in themselves.

-Non-Identity Theodicy is also distinct in that it is available to the theist regardless of her assumptions about the existence and nature of free will.
-In fact, even the assumption of theological determinism does not undermine Non-Identity Theodicy in an obvious way.
+Second, Non-Identity Theodicy is distinct in that it is available to the theist regardless of her assumptions about the existence and nature of free will.
+Even the assumption of theological determinism does not undermine Non-Identity Theodicy in any obvious way.